 Toddler Scavenger Hunt Cards at Home – Interactive and Educational

-- A perfect first game for little ones - Suitable for Ages 2 and up, Toddler Scavenger Hunt cards contain...
+- TODDLER TIME: A perfect first game for little ones!
+Toddler Scavenger Hunt cards contain 20 double-sided...

-- Indoor Fun - These easy-to-use cards give toddlers the tools to discover everyday objects in their home...
+- INDOOR FUN: Rainy day?
+No problem!
+These easy-to-use cards give toddlers the tools to discover everyday...

 Finally, we have a great indoor scavenger hunt game for toddlers.
 Toddler Scavenger Hunt cards contain 20 double-sided sturdy cards that provide simple, satisfying questions and prompts to guide your toddler.
 Playing with the cards builds vocabulary and increases confidence and encourages toddlers to explore the world around them.
 All the cards are placed on a ring so that your toddler won’t lose them.
 Every card contains both text and an illustration to make it easier for your little ones to find what they’re looking for.
 Below the item that they’re tasked with finding is also a certain instruction.
 For example, below “Can you find a button?” it asks “What shape is it?”.
 Basically, it puts your toddlers’ bran to the test without being too difficult or harsh on them.